We have received the following awards for the quality of our curriculum at St Matthew's.

 Science continues to be a priority for us as a school and Mr Ridsdale has planned even more exciting things for the year ahead.
 Following on from our whole school investigations about 'Rocket Mice' and 'The Senses' our latest venture is exploring seed dispersal.
 This included a competition across all year groups to design and make a seed that will travel the furthest distance when dropped from a high place.
 We have also been working hard to make sure the work in our Science books is of the highest standard.

 Art forms an integral part of the curriculum and often ties in with topic themed work.
 For example, the children in Year 1 developed their sketching and mark-making skills by drawing pictures of toys.
 The whole school follows the Suffolk Scheme of Work for Art and lessons focus on collage, drawing, painting, printing, 3D and textiles.
-Mrs Furniss is busy organising visitors and activities for our next Arts Week in January 2019.
-Exciting!
+Mrs Furniss organised lots of visitors and activities for our Arts Week in January.

 Music is a popular lesson at St Matthew's and the children love learning new songs from the Charanga scheme as well as singing in assemblies.
 Pupils in Year 5 are all learning to play the flute and Year 2 are starting to learn the recorder.
 Of course we use a range of other tuned and untuned percussion instruments throughout the school.
 60 pupils in Years 5 and 6 are busy preparing to take place in the 'Young Voices' event in London and we look forward to the return of the Samba Band in the summer term.